spacelift-io/user-documentation/docs/product/administration/install.md

 ### Creating your first worker pool

 Before you can create stacks or trigger any runs, you need a worker pool.
-Please follow the instructions [here](./worker-pools.md) to create your first pool.
+For more information please see our [worker pools](../../concepts/worker-pools.md) page.

 ## Updating existing SSO configuration